-The µTAS 2016 Conference was held during 9-13th October in Dublin, Ireland.
-Sam Keltie and Maria Southall, Executive and Deputy Editors of Lab on a Chip, attended this conference and announced the prestigious Lab on a Chip awards which include the Pioneers of Miniaturization Lectureship (in partnership with Corning Inc), the Widmer Young Researcher Poster Prize, the Art in Science competition (in partnership with NIST) and the µTAS video competition (in partnership with Dolomite Microfluidics).
-The competition was tough but we are pleased to announce this year’s Prize Winners below.
+The µTAS 2017 Conference was held during 22 – 26th October in Savannah, Georgia, USA.
+Maria Southall, Deputy Editor of Lab on a Chip, attended this conference and announced the prestigious Lab on a Chip awards which include the Pioneers of Miniaturization Lectureship (in partnership with Dolomite Microfluidics), the Widmer Young Researcher Poster Prize, the Art in Science competition (in partnership with NIST) and the µTAS video competition (in partnership with Dolomite Microfluidics).
+The competition was tough, but we are pleased to announce this year’s Prize Winners below.

 “Pioneers of Miniaturization” Lectureship